2026 South Carolina House of Representatives election

 The 2026 South Carolina House of Representatives election will be held on November 3, 2026, alongside the other 2026 United States elections.
 Voters will elect members of the South Carolina House of Representatives in all 124 of the U.S. state of South Carolina's legislative districts to serve a two-year term.
+The primary elections will take place on June 9, and in races where no candidate receives over 50% in a primary, runoff elections will take place on June 23.

+Democrats filed for all 124 House districts, the first time in decades that the party contested all seats in the House.

+Retirements

+The following incumbent representatives did not file for re-election in 2026: